gruber-sciencelab/nTerminalExon/README.md

 ## Create the config file

 The configuration details for this Snakemake pipeline are defined within the config.yml file.
 This generation relies on a template configuration file named *config_template.yml* (located in folder configs).
 It is the user's responsibility to adjust this template file manually.
+Don't leave any path without information, the process will not be completed successfully if it's not well done.
 After customizing the template to their satisfaction, they can generate a pipeline configuration file by executing a Python script tailored to it.

 ```bash
 python scripts/create-main-config-file.py \